KristianKjerstad/Express-URI-shortener/README.md

 # How to run

+1. start the database: run `docker-compose up --build` in the terminal.

-To start the webserver, go to a terminal and run the command `npm run devStart`.
+2. Start the webserver: go to a terminal and run the command `npm run devStart`.